 Once the last settlement cycle has commenced, IBERCLEAR will check whether there are sufficient securities in the securities accounts identified in the settlement instructions, applying technical netting of the securities for this purpose.

-In the event that there are not enough securities to settle all the instructions sent by a CCP, IBERCLEAR will inform the CCP immediately so that the latter may arrange a last-resort securities loan.
+In the event that there are not enough securities to settle all the instructions sent by the CCPs, IBERCLEAR will arrange a last-resort securities loan on behalf of the CCP before commencing the optimisation process.